UsabilityEngineering/readerhub/phaseIII/README.md

   * Write the review:       _Yes     _No
   * Task completed:    _Yes      _No

-* I want you to imagine you have an companion named @johnSmith that you want to communicate with.
+* I want you to imagine you have a companion named @johnSmith that you want to communicate with.
 You need a way to communicate with them from the website.
 Find and communicate with them.
 Found the profile search page:  __Yes       __No
   * Added them as a friend:             __Yes       __No
   * Sent them a message:               __Yes       __No